evilprince2009/DotFetch/README.md

-Winfetch is a command-line system information utility written in PowerShell for Windows.
+Posh-Winfetch is a command-line system information utility written in PowerShell for Windows.
 Winfetch displays information about your operating system, software and hardware in an way similar to Neofetch and Screenfetch.
 The original [winfetch](https://github.com/lptstr/winfetch) can be found here.
 I basically took the winfetch and built it the way I like.

 ![Image](https://raw.githubusercontent.com/evilprince2009/Posh-Winfetch-remake/main/Screenshot%20(53).png)